anthony-tran-vXymirxr5ac-unsplash.jpg

 What is BPD?

-Borderline Personality Disorder (BPD) is a serious psychiatric illness.
+Borderline personality disorder (BPD) is a serious psychiatric illness.
 People with BPD have difficulty regulating their emotions and controlling their impulses.
 Their expression of emotion or impulses are often displayed through intense anger, self injury or suicidal behavior.
-Although self-injury often occurs without suicidal intent, a significant number of people with BPD die by suicide (10%).
+Although self-injury often occurs without suicidal intent, studies show that a significant number of people with BPD die by suicide (10%).
 Despite the seriousness of the disorder, recent research indicates that treatment can lead to considerable improvement over time, and there is hope for recovery!

 4. Impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, substance abuse, reckless driving, binge eating).

-9. Paranoid thoughts or a feeling of being disconnected from your body or surrounding
+9. Paranoid thoughts or a feeling of being disconnected from your body or surroundings.

 finn-nJupV3AOP-U-unsplash.jpg